lucidmeetings/Redfish-Tools/doc-generator/sample_inputs/usersupplement.md

 You can add an explicit page break (HTML paragraph with style="page-break-before: always") anywhere by putting the word pagebreak, surrounded by tildes, in the supplemental document:

 ~pagebreak~

-# Schema URI Mapping

-Map schema URIs to local files.
-You may omit the protocol (e.g., https://) from the URI.
-The doc generator will use the local files when specified and otherwise follow the full URI, including data from remote files if possible.

-## Local-repo: redfish.dmtf.org/schemas/v1 ./json-schema

-# Profile URI Mapping

-Meaningful only for profile-mode output, and probably only if the profile specifies RequiredProfiles.

-Map schema URIs to local files.
-You may omit the protocol (e.g., https://) from the URI.
-The doc generator will use the local files when specified and otherwise follow the full URI, including data from remote files if possible.

-## Local-repo: redfish.dmtf.org/profiles ../Redfish-Tools/doc-generator/sample_inputs

 # Keyword Configuration